Josephtdr/Roots/README.md

 # Roots
 Newton Raphson, Binomial Sort, Rearrangment Method, Secant Methan and Method of false position.
--to view code go to Roots/Numerical Methods (Roots)/Program.cs -to run program, clone project then open .sln file in visual studio
+-to view code go to Roots/Numerical Methods (Roots)/Program.cs -to run program, clone project then open code in a c# compiler